oscarludick/method-factory-pttrn-ts/README.md

 ```

 #### Note
 > In design patterns, the phrase "implement an interface" does NOT always mean "write a class that implements a OO interface, by using the 'implements' keyword in the class declaration".
-In the general use of the phrase, a concrate class implementing a method from a supertype (wich could be a class OR interface) is still considered to be "implementing the interface" of a supertype.
+In the general use of the phrase, a concrate class implementing a method from a supertype (which could be a class OR interface) is still considered to be "implementing the interface" of a supertype.

 ### The factory method pattern, allowing subclasses to decide